jmjuanes/siimple/presets/icons/README.md

 ## Installation

-Use NPM to install this preset:
+Use npm to install this preset in your project:

 ```bash
 $ npm install --save @siimple/preset-icons